uwdata/boba/tutorial/simple.md

 Suppose the threshold for removing outliers is pretty subjective; you can justify removing data points outside 2, 2.5 or 3 standard deviations of the mean.
-Would the linear model change if you adopt a different threshold?
+Would the prediction change if you adopt a different threshold?
 To test this, you might insert a decision point and ask the tool to output a separate script for each possible threshold configuration.
 To insert a decision, first insert a placeholder variable `{{var_name}}` in the above code: